Image

 People stand in front of the court, holding photos of people who are co-plaintiffs in the court case against Shell in the Netherlands.

-Miliedefensie court case ruling
+Miliedefensie initial court case ruling

 A striking example of a fundraising and constituency building campaign comes from the Dutch environmental CSO Milieudefensie (Friends of the Earth Netherlands).
 In 2018, Milieudefensie announced a lawsuit against Shell in a groundbreaking climate case, stating that Shell’s contributions to climate change violate its duty of care under Dutch law and human rights obligations.
 Dutch citizens were invited to join the court case as co-plaintiffs and donate a small amount towards litigation cost.
 More than 17,000 Dutch citizens symbolically became co-plaintiffs, as well as 6 other Dutch CSOs.
 This helped Milieudefensie mobilise resources for the case but also enabled them to show that the case was widely supported.
 Milieudefensie won the case and in the landmark ruling, the Hague district court ordered Shell to reduce its CO2 emissions by 45% by 2030 compared to 2019 figures.